 AML Shield

-An AI-powered anti-money laundering compliance platform built for BaFin-regulated German financial institutions.
-A conditional ReAct agent (Reason + Act) combines Claude with an XGBoost classifier to deliver explainable transaction risk decisions grounded in live regulatory citations — from German GwG to FATF Recommendations to EU 6AMLD — and produces BaFin-format SAR reports with full, immutable audit trails.
+An AI-powered AML compliance platform for BaFin-regulated German financial institutions.
+A conditional ReAct agent combines Claude Haiku with an XGBoost classifier to deliver explainable transaction risk decisions grounded in live regulatory citations — from GwG to FATF to EU 6AMLD — producing BaFin-format SAR reports with immutable audit trails.

 Legal Grounding

-Every decision AML Shield produces is anchored to a specific statutory obligation.
-The platform embeds regulatory citations directly into the agent's reasoning chain rather than treating compliance as a post-hoc annotation.
+Every decision is anchored to a specific statutory obligation.
 The primary framework is German law (GwG), supplemented by FATF standards and EU directives where they impose a higher obligation.
+Citations are embedded in the agent's reasoning chain — compliance is not a post-hoc annotation.

 | Instrument | Provision | How it is applied in AML Shield |